Larleeloo/DND_Pixel_Art_Game1/README.md

 All texture files should support GIF file types.
-Lighting demo level unnecessary (uses java class not JSON file to render) 'e' to break blocks should be bound to left mouse click
+Lighting demo level unnecessary (uses java class not JSON file to render) 'e' to break blocks should be bound to left mouse click Hostile mobs are capable of ignoring block hitboxes, allowing them to follow the player even if a block should be obstructing their path

 FUTURE FEATURES (ROADMAP)